Rodríguez Ballón International Airport

-It is the main air gateway for tourists visiting the city of Arequipa, nearby ruins, and the Colca Canyon, the world's second deepest canyon (only behind Cotahuasi Canyon, also in Arequipa).
+It is the main air gateway of Arequipa, nearby ruins, and the Colca Canyon, the world's second deepest canyon (only behind Cotahuasi Canyon, also in Arequipa).
 The airport's passenger traffic has grown very rapidly since the airport was granted in concession as part of 6 airports in the southern part of Peru to Aeropuertos Andinos del Perú.
 As of the end of 2017 passenger traffic was 1,689,921 as reported by CORPAC, Peru's national airport corporation.
 The current terminal has already excedeed its planned capacity (around 1.5 million passengers) and it is expected that the airport will reach 2 million passengers on or before the year 2020 and is to be expanded.

 The runway is paved its entire length, which includes a 440 m displaced threshold on Runway 28.
 The airport is currently operated by the consortium "Aeropuertos Andinos", who reshuffled and modernized the existing facilities.
 The installation of two boarding jetbridges and the expansion of the main hall, are among the work carried out by the consortium.
 The hall and the first jetbridge entered in operation on 20 September 2013.

-The airport currently handles domestic flights from Cusco, and Lima along with Guayaquil and Cartagena via Lima.

-It's a secondary base for airline JetSmart Perú.
+It's the secondary base for JetSmart Perú.